-- (1) No later than the date a facility's next Title V permit renewal application is due, an owner or operator of a Title V facility shall submit applications for each existing unit subject to this rule to reflect the applicability of Rule 1179.1. - (2) An owner or operator of a non-Title V facility shall: - (A) Submit an application for each any existing boiler > 2 MMBtu/hr subject to this rule to reflect the applicability of Rule 1179.1 on or before January 1, 2023. - (B) Submit an application for each any existing boiler ≤ 2 MMBtu/hr subject to this rule to reflect the applicability of Rule 1179.1 on or before July 1, 2023. - (C) Submit an application for each any existing engine subject to this rule and an I&M plan for each facility with an existing engine subject to this rule, to reflect the applicability of Rule 1179.1 on or before January 1, 2024. - (D) Submit an application for each any existing turbine subject to this rule to reflect the applicability of Rule 1179.1 on or before July 1, 2024.
+- No later than the next Title V permit renewal, an owner or operator of a Title V facility shall submit applications for existing equipment subject to this rule to reflect the applicability of Rule 1179.1. - (2) An owner or operator of a non-Title V facility shall: - (A) Submit an application for any existing boiler > 2 MMBtu/hr subject to this rule to reflect the applicability of Rule 1179.1 on or before January 1, 2023 - (B) Submit an application for any existing boiler ≤ 2 MMBtu/hr subject to this rule to reflect the applicability of Rule 1179.1 on or before July 1, - Submit an application for any existing engine subject to this rule and an I&M plan, to reflect the applicability of Rule 1179.1 on or before January 1, 2024. - (D) Submit an application for any existing turbine subject to this rule to reflect the applicability of Rule 1179.1 on or before July 1, 2024. - (m1) Exemptions

-(m) Exemptions